patd0tjs/FT-blogging-website/README.md

    1. Do not clone
 2. Implement the following user stories to your blogging website
    1. As a user, I should be able to signup my account with these following requirements:
-      1. Email
+      1. Email <sup>unique</sup>
       2. Password
+      3. Company ID <sup>unique</sup>
-      3. Full name
+      4. Full name
-      4. Date of Birth
+      5. Date of Birth
-      5. Date of registration
+      6. Date of registration
-      6. Date of record update
+      7. Date of record update
    2. As a user, I should be able to login after signing up using my email and password
    3. As a user, I will be redirected to the dashboard/home page after signing in.
    4. As a user, I can post 3 types of blog posts with these following requirements: